 Iceland is a great country for children in general; Rangá welcomes them openly, and many of the larger rooms have an extra bed or space for a rollaway bed for small children.
 Baby cots are available, too.

 The fresh air, landscape and endless activities will delight families, and management can help with special requests.

-All Deluxe rooms have sofabeds, and extra beds can be added to the Suites.
+All Deluxe rooms have sofabeds, Deluxe Superiors have full-size wall beds, and extra beds can be added to the Suites.
 There are no connecting rooms.